 on my website.
 I am currently an expert for the changing nature of work and its interdependencies with societal changes (demographic change, globalization, digitization) at the Hans Boeckler Stiftung.
-How does technological change such as digitalisation influence working conditions?
+How does technological change such as digitization influence working conditions?
 Does demographic change entail higher demand for employees and leads, via higher salaries, to a decrease in social inequality?

 In my scientific career, I have studied the intersection of economic developments and demographic change as a senior research fellow in the international project “Life Course and Family Dynamics in a Comparative Perspective”.
 The project was situated at the Technical University Chemnitz, Germany and was conducted in cooperation with the Universities of Princeton (USA), Peking University (China), University College London (Great Britain) and Erasmus University Rotterdam (The Netherlands).